 3. Grade Point Average Requirement (SAP Dismissal):

-Standards Required by US Department of Education: Students must maintain a Grade Point Average (GPA) consistent with graduation requirement and have a 2.0 GPA at the end of two years.
+Standards Required by US Department of Education: Students must maintain a Grade Point Average (GPA) consistent with graduation requirement and have a 2.0 GPA.

 Glendale Coummunity College Policy: As stated in our college catalog, Glendale Community College requires students to maintain a cumulative 2.0 GPA to be in good academic standing.
 This standard also applies to financial aid eligibility.
 All attempted Glendale College units and any units transferred into Glendale College are included when the cumulative GPA is calculated for financial aid purposes.
 Any student not meeting this standard will be placed on Warning Status for one semester.
 If the student's GPA remains below 2.0 at the end of the warning period, the student will lose financial aid eligibility until the GPA is a 2.0 or higher.
 Eligibility will be automatically reinstated when the student earns a GPA of at least 2.0.
 Click to print the Appeal Form.

 Students disqualified from financial aid for not meeting any of the Satisfactory Academic Progress standards have the opportunity to submit an appeal to the Financial Aid Office.
 If the appeal is approved, the student will regain eligibility as of the semester the appeal was approved.
 Appeals cannot be approved retroactively to apply to semesters prior to when the appeal was submitted.